-(1) The Chairman of the Joint Chiefs of Staff; and
+(xii) The Assistant to the President for Homeland Security and Counterterrorism; (xiii) The Chairman of the Joint Chiefs of Staff; and

-(2) The heads of other executive departments and agencies and other senior officials in the Executive Office of the President.
+(xiii) The Chairman of the Joint Chiefs of Staff; and (xiv) The heads of other executive departments and agencies (agencies) and other senior officials within the Executive Office of the President, as determined by the Chair.

 SEC.
-2. Functions of the Council. (a) The Council shall advise and assist the President on national space policy and strategy, and perform such other duties as the President may from time to time prescribe.

-(b) In addition, the Council is directed to:
+3. Functions of the Council. (a) The Council shall advise and assist the President regarding national space policy and strategy, and perform such other duties as the President may, from time to time, prescribe. (b) In particular, the Council is directed to:

-(1) review United States Government space policy, including long-range goals, and develop a strategy for national space activities;
+(i) review United States Government space policy, including long-range goals, and develop a strategy for national space activities;

-(2) develop recommendations for the President on space policy and space-related issues;
+(ii) develop recommendations for the President on space policy and space-related issues;

-(3) monitor and coordinate implementation of the objectives of the President's national space policy by executive departments and agencies; and
+(iii) monitor and coordinate implementation of the objectives of the President's national space policy and strategy;

-(4) foster close coordination, cooperation, and technology and information exchange among the civil, national security, and commercial space sectors, and facilitate resolution of differences concerning major space and space-related policy issues. (c) The creation and operation of the Council shall
+(iv) foster close coordination, cooperation, and technology and information exchange among the civil, national security, and commercial space sectors;